Before you start

 Please proceed with your enrolment, and you will be provided further information about the NPRC and WWCC requirements in your first weeks of classes.

-Applicants must obtain a National Police Check at least 10 weeks prior to clinical placement commencement, with no disclosable offences.
-If an applicant believes there would be a disclosable issue on their national police check, a confidential conversation will be required prior to enrolment to determine suitability for work within the healthcare environment.
+Applicants must obtain a National Police Record Check (NPRC) dated no older than 6 months prior to placement commencing, with no disclosable offences.
+If a student is aware of any disclosable offences, a confidential conversation will be required with course staff to determine suitability for placement.
 All applicants must maintain a current Working with Children Check (Volunteer or Employee) throughout the duration of the program.

 Immunisations